 Worcestershire Wildlife Trust will then visit your site to carry out a Biodiversity Enhancement Assessment, evaluating its existing biodiversity value and recommending ways to enhance it.
-You can get in touch with our officers Sean and Jasmine
+You can get in touch with our officers Sean and Yasmina

 How is the project funded?

 The project is funded by the European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 For more information, visit the European Growth Funding website.

 A partnership project to create more than 44 hectares of habitat for wildlife across Worcestershire is celebrating two years of…

 A rare butterfly has moved into an area of Shatterford Woods where work took place last year to improve the habitat for wildlife.

 New watercourses and woodland corridors for butterflies are just two of the achievements so far of an important project to help wildlife…